-The PCD8544 is driven with python using the implementation in the
+LCD displays can be driven with python using the various implementations in the

-cases, for drawing text and graphics primitives, the canvas class should be
+For most cases when drawing text and graphics primitives, the canvas class should be used as follows:

 with canvas(device) as draw: draw.rectangle(device.bounding_box, outline="white", fill="black") draw.text((30, 40), "Hello World", fill="red")

 PIL.ImageDraw object of the correct dimensions and bit depth suitable

 for the device, so you may then call the usual Pillow methods to draw onto the